 Increasing the size of the Mac mouse and trackpad pointer is an important ability for those with visual impairments, but it’s also a great way to make a Mac more friendly for newcomers to computers in general, like kids and grandparents.
 Adjusting the cursor size is slightly different in newer versions of Mac OS X compared to older versions, and we will cover how to make those changes in both.

-Increasing the Cursor Size in OS X Mountain Lion and Later
+Increasing the Cursor Size in OS X Mavericks, Mountain Lion, and Newer

-Ever since Mountain Lion, where and how you change the cursor size has moved.
+Ever since OS X Mavericks and Mountain Lion, where and how you change the cursor size has moved.
 This isn’t bad news though, because the new cursor in the newest versions of OS X is also significantly higher quality with a higher DPI version available that looks great even at the largest setting on a Retina display.

 - Open the Apple menu and go to “System Preferences”, then go to “Accessibility”

 - Choose “Display” then adjust the cursor size slider next to “Cursor Size”